CtrlK

 Actionability

 Provides fully executable, copy-paste ready bash commands for all common operations.
-The token setup instructions are concrete with exact steps.
-Flag descriptions are specific and useful.
+Each command example is concrete with specific flags and piping patterns.
+The token setup instructions are step-by-step and actionable.

 3 / 3